varabyte/kotter/README.md

 `textLine`, `input`, `offscreen`, `aside`, `onKeyPressed`, etc.

 But we may have missed _your_ use case, or maybe you just want to refactor out some logic to share across `section`s.
-This is totally doable, but it requires discussing the framework in a bit more detail.
+This is totally doable, but it requires writing extension methods against the correct receiving classes, and to know what those are, we should discuss the framework in a bit more detail than beginners need to know.
 We'll tackle that in this part.

-For reference, you should also look at the [extend](examples/extend) sample project, which was written to demonstrate the concepts that will be discussed here.
+For reference, you should also look at the [extend](examples/extend) sample project, which was written to demonstrate some of the concepts that will be discussed here.

 #### Scopes

-Before continuing, it will be important to familiarize with the breakdown of a Kotter application.
+Before continuing, let's look at the overview of a Kotter application.
 The following may look a bit complex at first glance but don't worry as the remaining subsections will break it down:

 ```
 ┌───────── | session {